oracle-samples/oci-vscode-toolkit/src/orm-vscode-plugin/README.md

 This project welcomes contributions from the community.
 Before submitting a pull request, please review our contribution guide.

 ## License
-Copyright (c) 2022 Oracle and/or its affiliates.
+Copyright © 2022 Oracle and/or its affiliates.

 Licensed under the Universal Permissive License (UPL), Version 1.0.